8 players who were bigger than the club (or thought they were, anyway)

 “Bruce Rioch labelled me Charlie Big Potatoes,” blasted 32-year-old Arsenal striker Ian Wright after deciding to hand in a transfer request in February 1996.

-The new Arsenal manager had attempted to introduce a passing game to the Highbury side, and Wright felt increasingly starved of the ball.
-Matters came to a head after the pair had a screaming match in the dressing room following the Gunners’ FA Cup defeat against Sheffield United, and Wright became increasingly exasperated when Rioch claimed his former Bolton striker John McGinlay would have tucked away a chance he missed.
+The new Arsenal boss had attempted to introduce a passing style at Highbury, but Wright felt he was no longer receiving adequate service.
+The tension came to a head when the pair had a screaming match following an FA Cup loss to Sheffield United, the striker taking exception to his manager’s claim that Bolton frontman John McGinlay would have buried a chance Wright had missed.

-The vocal striker made his annoyance clear to vice chairman David Dein, and the writing was on the wall for Rioch, who only lasted a season at Highbury.
-Wright stayed, and broke Arsenal’s goalscoring record.
+The former Crystal Palace goal-getter made his annoyance clear to vice-chairman David Dein, and Rioch left in the summer after an argument over transfer funds.

 Tony Yeboah (Leeds)

-“I don’t think George Graham liked me very much,” claimed former Leeds hitman Tony Yeboah.
+“I don’t think George Graham liked me very much,” claimed former Leeds marksman Yeboah.
 “I think he expected me to be trouble.”

-When the dour Scot took over at Elland Road in autumn 1996, he wasn’t convinced that the Ghanaian striker – a fan favourite at Elland Road following his bewildering thunderbolts against Liverpool and Wimbledon the previous season – was the man to revive Leeds’s flagging fortunes.
+When the Scot took over at Elland Road in 1996, he wasn’t convinced the Ghanaian striker – a favourite at Elland Road following his thunderbolts against Liverpool and Wimbledon the previous campaign – was the man to revive the club’s flagging fortunes.

 Yeboah – who admitted to having gained a few pounds due to his penchant for Yorkshire puddings – was regularly substituted, or asked to plough a lone furrow up front.
-The end came in March 1997.
+The end came in March 1997, when Graham replaced an irate Yeboah with a defender despite the fact Leeds were 1-0 down to Tottenham.

-With his new charges trailing Tottenham 1-0, Graham substituted the two-time Bundesliga top scorer and replaced him with a defender.
-Yeboah, whose golden spell lasted only a year, took off his shirt and hurled it in Graham’s direction.
-It wasn’t a wise move.
-He never played again for Leeds, with Graham claiming: “Yeboah doesn’t currently have the right team ethic to justify me picking him.”

 Get the best features, fun and footballing frolics straight to your inbox every week.